Pagy::Backend

 end

-Override it if the extraction of the items from your collection works in a different way.
+Override it if the extraction of the records from your collection works in a different way.
 For example, if you need to paginate an array:

 def pagy_get_items(array, pagy)